 This course is for the student whose placement test score indicates the need for a review of fractions, decimals, ratios, proportions, percent, signed numbers, polynomials/like terms, and solving basic linear equations in one variable before beginning elementary algebra.
 Calculator use is NOT allowed for the required content.
-(Prerequisites: READ 0800).
+Reading skills as demonstrated by completion of READ 0800 or equivalent placement score.